8 Cold and Flu Prevention Habits That May Be a Waste of Time

 If you get the flu shot when you’ve already started to feel flu-like symptoms, it’s not enough time for the vaccine to become effective in your system and fight off the flu.
 And for those who still got the flu even after getting the shot, Dr. Segal says they were most likely on their way to getting sick before receiving the injection.
 “Compared to other vaccines, the flu vaccine has one of the best safety records.
 The most common side effect is the tenderness around the injection site,” he says.

-Flu season typically picks up in the fall, and peaks in December, January, and February.
+If you’re wondering when flu season starts, it typically picks up in the fall, and peaks in December, January, and February.
 However, it can last until May.
 “It is generally recommended to get the flu shot in October,” Dr. Segal says.
 “When more people receive the flu vaccine, the virus is less able to circulate in the community.”
 (Find out how late is too late to get the flu shot.)

 What may actually help prevent the flu